EricaH-E/Unigram-Language-Model/README.md

     ./StringProbability LM2 "This is my sentence"

  **Please note probabilities are calculated using log; some probabilities will return a negative result**

+ **The following project is a class project following the professors instructions as to  what the program should do when given the files ca and all.
+The professor gave no instruction on how it should be implemented**